The Competitive Ratio of Threshold Policies for Online Unit-density Knapsack Problems: Single Knapsack

 It is self-evident that $\OPT(S)\le\OPTp(S)$ for any $S$.
 We also use $\ALG, \OPT$ and $\OPTp$ for $\ALG(S), \OPT(S)$, and $\OPTp(S)$, respectively, if the sequence $S$ is clear from the context.

-Under any policy, we say that an item $s_t$ is \textit{rejected} because it fails to meet the admission critrion of this policy, e.g. failure to exceed the threshold of a threshold policy.
+Under any policy, we say that an item $s_t$ is \textit{rejected} if it does not exceed the threshold $\tau$ of a threshold policy.
 If an item is rejected under a policy, we say that this policy rejects this item.
 Under any policy, we say that an item $s_t$ is \textit{blocked} at the moment it arrives, if the remaining capacity of the knapsack is not enough for $s_t$ to fit in.
-An item is said to be blocked regardless of the fact if it would have been rejected by the policy.
 If an item is blocked under a policy, we say that this policy blocks this item.
+An item can be both rejected and blocked at the same time.